amitghade/ReactClass/README.md

 Never keep hard coded data or hard coded string in component file Two types of exports default and named.
-React Hooks are normal JS utility functions useState() ---create powerful state variables
+React Hooks are normal JS utility functions

+14/2/25
+useState() ---create powerful state variables
-State variable maintaines the state of your component whenever state variable changes React re-renders the component useEffect()
+State variable maintaines the state of your component whenever state variable changes React re-renders the component useEffect() it takes two arguments 1. a callback function 2.
+Dependencies the callback function in useEffect runs after the component is rendered React if fast at manupulating DOM
+Reconciliation algorithm(React fiber)
+Diffing algorithm

+conditional rendering
+conditional rendering using ternary operator login logout useState